4Players/odin-unity-demo/README.md

 Please check out https://developers.4players.io/odin/ for more info on ODIN.

-More info on this demo project can be found here: https://developers.4players.io/odin/guides/unity/pun-sample/.
+Additional info on this demo project can be found here: https://developers.4players.io/odin/guides/unity/pun-sample/.

 ## Download the Binary